Composting is a fascinating but complex process that involves chemical reactions, bacteria, fungi and multiple organisms.

 There are two ways organic material can be broken down in the composting process.

-Anaerobic means ‘without air’, and anaerobic composting takes places when the conditions are not right for aerobic composting.
+Anaerobic means ‘without air’, and anaerobic composting takes place when the conditions are not right for aerobic composting.
 Anaerobic composting takes place with food waste in landfills, but it can also take place in the home compost pile or bin when conditions are not optimal.

 Aerobic means ‘with air’.